Otus-DevOps-2018-02/lain0_microservices/README.md

   type:
     - nodePort - source NAT’d
     - LoadBalancer - source NAT’d and uses LoadBalancer
-    - ClusterIP - never source NAT’d, awailable anly inside cluster or by kube-proxy, this type is by default
+    - ClusterIP - never source NAT’d, awailable only inside cluster or by kube-proxy, this type is by default
     - ExternalName - cluster external resourse

 ClusterIP - virtual IP addeess, only for work inside cluster